Groups at Counseling Services

 Click here for descriptions about each of the above groups.

 Wednesday Group (A Dramatization)

 What are Groups?

 Groups are students interacting with other students, sharing concerns with others in similar situations.
 At times student issues are most effectively explored in a safe and supportive environment where interaction occurs with others.
 Groups are designed to facilitate growth and skill development by focusing on concerns central to student life.
 Curious about what a group might look like?
-Click here to see a dramatization of a session.
+See the dramatization above.

 Who can Attend?